John Collier (fiction writer): Poetry

-He began writing poetry at age nineteen, and was first published in 1920.
+He began writing poetry at the age of nineteen, and was first published in 1920.

 For ten years Collier attempted to reconcile intensely visual experience opened to him by the Sitwells and the modern painters with the more austere preoccupations of those classical authors who were fashionable in the 1920s.
 He felt that his poetry was unsuccessful, however; he was not able to make his two selves (whom he oddly described as the "archaic, uncouth, and even barbarous" Olsen and the "hysterically self-conscious dandy" Valentine) speak with one voice.

 Being an admirer of James Joyce, Collier found a solution in Joyce's Ulysses.
 "On going for my next lesson to Ulysses, that city of modern prose," he wrote, "I was struck by the great number of magnificent passages in which words are used as they are used in poetry, and in which the emotion which is originally aesthetic, and the emotion which has its origin in intellect, are fused in higher proportions of extreme forms than I had believed was possible."
-The few poems he wrote during this time were afterwards published in a volume under the title Gemini.
+The few poems he wrote during this time were afterward published in a volume under the title Gemini.